Jeremy690/DSfdr/README.md

 ## Reproducible File
-We have uploaded an Rmd file to reproduce all the results in the paper [False Discovery Rate Control via Data Splitting](https://arxiv.org/pdf/2002.08542.pdf)
+We have uploaded an Rmd file to reproduce all the results in the paper [False Discovery Rate Control via Data Splitting](https://arxiv.org/pdf/2002.08542.pdf).
+The knockoff.
+R and MBHq.R are used to compare our methods with other two methods for linear regression.
+The data.txt are used in one of our simulation results.